NeftalemMG/TooB/README.md

 Express - Backend framework
 MongoDB - Database
 Stripe - Payment processing
-Passport - Authentication middleware

-## 🤝 Contributing
-We welcome contributions!
-Please see our Contributing Guide for more details.

 ## 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.